Beach Getaway Guide

 Get Exact Fare

 Look, if you are a solo traveller, the flight wins.
 A Pune-Goa flight takes an hour, costs ₹3,000-5,000 depending on when you book, and you are done.
 A cab would cost you ₹7,000 alone for 9 hours of driving.
 No contest.
 But most people going to Goa are not travelling solo.
 They are going with friends, family, or colleagues.
+Goa is, after all, one of the top group travel destinations from Pune.
 And that is where the math flips.

 For 4 friends going to North Goa for a weekend